-offerings and grade courses and comple I further understand In that the role of an Academic Advisor is to advisor requirements, but I am solely responsible at the all other requirements necessary to the completion of that it is my responsibility to read the University of Manual, which contain all rules and requirements and degree. for ensuring that I have taken al on of a University of Miami degree Bulletin and the Athletic Training een advised of the following requirements and has it is explained by the Advisor: as initialed each item in acknowledgement as it is explained by the riavisor.
-I am aware that I must meet the health requirements of the Athletic e Training Program.
-I am aware tha t I must meet the technical standards of the Athletic Training Program. aware that I must create a Course Advising Plan with my advuate School by the end of the Summer B term isor that must be submitted to the credi aware that all Athletic Training courses must be completed at ts prior to matriculation within the Athletic Training Program Graduate School I am aware that all Athletic Training courses must be taken in the p proper sequence.
-I am aware that I must complete all clinical education requirements s to be eligible for graduation. aware that I must maintain a cumulative GPA of 3.0 in the At chletic Training Program to be eligible fo I am aware that I must receive a grade of "C" or better in all classe S I am aware that I must apply for Graduation during my last semes ter.
-Student's Signature Da te
+I understand that the role of an Academic Advisor is to advise me on such matters as course offerings and graduation requirements, but I am solely responsible for ensuring that I have taken all courses and complete all other requirements necessary to the completion of a University of Miami degree.
+I further understand that it is my responsibility to read the University Bulletin and the Athletic Training Program Guidelines Manual, which contain all rules and requirements pertaining to the completion of a University of Miami degree.

+The Student has been advised of the following requirements and has initialed each item in acknowledgement as it is explained by the Advisor:

+I am aware that I must meet the health requirements of the Athletic Training Program.
+I am aware that I must meet the technical standards of the Athletic Training Program.
+I am aware that I must create a Course Advising Plan with my advisor that must be submitted to the Graduate School by the end of the Summer B term I am aware that all Athletic Training courses must be completed at the University of Miami, unless transfer credits prior to matriculation within the Athletic Training Program were approved by the Program Director and Graduate School.
+I am aware that all Athletic Training courses must be taken in the proper sequence.
+I am aware that I must complete all clinical education requirements to be eligible for graduation.
+I am aware that I must maintain a cumulative GPA of 3.0 in the Athletic Training Program to be eligible for graduation.
+I am aware that I must receive a grade of "C" or better in all classes I am aware that I must apply for Graduation during my last semester.

+Student's Signature